-The goal seeking capabilities in the optional AFT Fathom GSC Module eliminate the manual iteration required for this problem.
+The goal seeking capabilities in the optional AFT Fathom GSC module eliminate the manual iteration required for this problem.
 The supply pressure would be set as a variable, and the minimum flow rate of 100 gal/min discharge for the spray discharges would be set as the goal (this is called a group max/min goal).
-GSC would then modify the supply pressure until the goal was met, thus eliminating the need to run AFT Fathom multiple times to arrive at the final solution.
+The GSC module would then modify the supply pressure until the goal was met, thus eliminating the need to run AFT Fathom multiple times to arrive at the final solution.

-More discussion on the GSC Module is given in Chapter 5.
+More discussion on the GSC module is given in Chapter 5.